nickth3man/mymiamidoctor/memory-bank/WEBSITE_HOSTING_PLAN.md

   - Free SSL certificates
   - Authentication services included
 - **Cons**:
-  - More complex than Vercel/Netlify
+  - More complex than Netlify
   - Next.js support requires extra configuration
 - **Best For**: Teams already using Microsoft Azure
 - **Ease of Use**: ★★★☆☆ (Moderate)

 ### Recommendation for MyMiamiDoctor Website

-Based on the project requirements and prioritizing ease of use, reliability, and performance, **Vercel** is the recommended hosting provider for the MyMiamiDoctor website for the following reasons:
+Based on the project requirements and prioritizing ease of use, reliability, and performance, **Netlify** is the recommended hosting provider for the MyMiamiDoctor website for the following reasons:

-1. **Optimized for Next.js**: As the creators of Next.js, Vercel provides the best support and performance for Next.js applications.
+1. **Excellent Next.js Support**: Netlify provides good support for Next.js applications with minimal configuration.
-2. **Ease of Use**: Vercel has the simplest deployment process, making it ideal for users with limited technical experience.
+2. **Ease of Use**: Netlify has a simple deployment process, making it ideal for users with limited technical experience.
 3. **Professional Features**: Enterprise-grade CDN, analytics, and performance monitoring are included.
 4. **Reliability**: High uptime guarantees and excellent support.
-5. **Cost-Effective**: The Pro plan ($20/month) provides all necessary features for a professional medical website.
+5. **Cost-Effective**: The Pro plan ($19/month) provides all necessary features for a professional medical website.
+6. **Integrated CMS**: Netlify CMS is already integrated into the project, making content management seamless.

 ## Domain Connection Process